menuclose

 • If you are taking medications such as blood thinners before the procedure, be sure to stop.
 Otherwise, you may bleed a lot during surgery.

-• Before the treatment of facial paralysis, you should definitely stop your habits such as alcohol, cigarettes and caffeine 15 days before the treatment.
+• Before the treatment of facial nerve palsy, you should definitely stop your habits such as alcohol, cigarettes and caffeine 15 days before the treatment.

 • In addition, you should have a preliminary consultation with the doctor before the treatment and get preliminary information about details such as the treatment plan.